cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 #### Level 3, Scalable - Insights

-While robust, standard feedback mechanisms already exist, at this stage specific data is collected in specific ways to yield specific strategic insights and actions.
-Specific desired results and outcomes are identified and standard metrics chosen to indicate success.
+While robust, standard feedback mechanisms already exist, at this stage data is collected in crafted ways to yield specific strategic insights and actions.
+Desired results and outcomes are identified followed by standard metrics chosen to indicate progress towards those outcomes.
 Industry frameworks and standards may be used to benefit from industry research on the impact of certain behaviors.

 Dedicated teams or tools are employed to gather and review feedback and summarize actionable insights.
 A symbiotic relationship between platform products and their users is established.
 Feedback is considered a strategic asset that guides platform operations and roadmap.
 Regular feedback review sessions might be instituted, where cross-functional teams come together to discuss and strategize based on user insights.